Skip to main content

 Apprenticeship

-These take between 24 to 36 months to complete and are a mix of workplace learning and study.
+These take between 1 and 3 years to complete and combine workplace training and study.

 Entry requirements